jacomyal/domino.js/README.md

  - **verbose**: If `true`, dumps will be sent in `console.log` (default: `false`).
  - **shortcutPrefix**: Determines the shortcuts prefix (default: `":"`).
  - **displayTime**: If `true`, dumps will be prefixed by the time since *domino.js* initialization, in milliseconds (default: `false`).
+ - **clone**:
+   + If `true`, getters return always clone of the values, and setters clone values before they actually update values, using the `domino.utils.clone()` method.
+It might decrease *domino.js* performances, but makes data manipulation safer.
+More precisely, when clone mode is activated, there is no properties update without the related events (default: `true`).

 Also, *domino.js* provides its own functions to log, warn or throw errors: